bjornbytes/lovr-docs/README.md

 - The **`guides`** folder contains markdown files that explain LÖVR-related concepts in depth.
   - Similarly, `init.lua` contains a manifest used to populate the sidebar on the website.

 Note that each release of LÖVR has its own branch.
 Cherry picks are used to propagate fixes to relevant branches as needed.
+Which will totally scale.